simrb/simrb-doc/README.md

 	$ gem install simrb

-initialize a project copy of development
+initialize a project copy with development mode, the default insatlling without option --dev that is production mode

 	$ simrb init myapp --dev

-or, production mode

-	$ simrb init myapp --pro

 	$ cd myapp
-	$ echo 'db_connection=sqlite://db/data.db' > scfg
+	$ echo 'db_connection: sqlite://db/data.db' > scfg

 	$ 3s install

 ### Starting

-Assuming the default web server is thin
+Assuming the default web server is thin, so we start by

 	ruby thin.rb

 ### Extending

-Extending your application with modules of offical repository, just enter the project root dir, then
+Extending your application with modules getting from offical repository, fetch by command

 	$ 3s clone repo_name/project_name